Should I have knee surgery for meniscus tear?

 To save the knee, you must save the meniscus

 Doctors in France writing in the medical journal Orthopaedics & traumatology, surgery & research, September 2017 are the latest to join the growing list of doctors rallying under the banner “Save the Meniscus!”

-Why do we still perform meniscectomy?
+This research asks the same question we do, Why do we still perform meniscectomy?

 - The French researchers acknowledge that even in late 2017, meniscectomy remains one of the most frequent orthopedic procedures, despite meniscal sparing techniques having been advocated for several decades now.

 Why do we ignore a mountain of clinical and scientific evidence against meniscectomy?

 - The French team says the number of meniscectomy is excessive in the light of scientifically robust studies demonstrating the interest of meniscal repair or of non-operative treatment for traumatic tear and of non-operative treatment for degenerative meniscal lesions.